-All newsroom staff who go through the training will also receive one-year IRE memberships and be eligible to apply for fellowships to IRE’s data journalism bootcamp.
+All newsroom staff who go through the training will also receive one-year IRE memberships.

-The program is meant to help small- to medium-size news organizations improve the depth of their coverage and is open to organizations meeting the following criteria:
+The program is meant to help small- to medium-size news organizations improve the depth of their coverage.
+Preference will be given to:

 We want to see the work you’ve produced after IRE training.
 Send us a link via Twitter or email.

 Adam M. Rhodes is a first-generation Cuban American journalist whose work primarily focuses on queer people and the criminal justice system.
 Their recent work has examined HIV treatment access in Puerto Rico, HIV criminalization in Illinois, and a homophobic capital murder trial in the state.
 Rhodes was most recently a staff writer and social justice reporter at the Chicago Reader, and they have been published in outlets including BuzzFeed News and The Washington Post.